 In the wake of the COVID-19 pandemic, telehealth has become increasingly popular, allowing healthcare professionals to provide remote care to patients.
-Mental health care is one of the specialties that has greatly benefited from telehealth services.
+In this era, the healthcare industry shifted to digital mental healthcare, one of the specialties that have greatly benefited from telehealth services.

-Since Medicare increased telemedicine coverage for seven mental health services in the U.S. in 2015, other insurance providers have followed suit to support telehealth as it grows in popularity as a method of service delivery.
+During this era, Medicare increased mental health billing services coverage for around seven mental health services in the U.S. in 2015, and other insurance providers have followed suit to support telehealth as it grows in popularity as a method of service delivery.

 Although telehealth models have been used since the 1990s, they have recently experienced a tremendous uptick in popularity.
 With the disruption of COVID-19, many health professionals are realizing how important it is to have the option to give treatments virtually.
 It is crucial for therapists and psychiatrists to be able to continue treating their patients while the virus recurs.